$19 Million Federal TIGER Grant Enabling Construction of “Cap” Over Interstate

 Plans are moving forward for a new, urban three-acre green space that will reconnect Pittsburgh’s historic Hill District with the city’s Downtown business and cultural center.

-The yet-to-be-named, tree-lined park will function as a “cap” over Interstate 579, providing a walkable link to a neighborhood that lost its direct access to Downtown Pittsburgh over 50 years ago as a result of urban renewal and federal highway projects.
+The tree-lined park will function as a “cap” over Interstate 579, providing a walkable link to a neighborhood that lost its direct access to Downtown Pittsburgh over 50 years ago as a result of urban renewal and federal highway projects.

 In the 1950s and 1960s, construction of the former Civic Arena, in concert with other development activities, led to the demolition of entire blocks of homes and businesses in the Lower Hill neighborhood, essentially separating the Hill from Downtown Pittsburgh.
 During that same time, Crosstown Boulevard was built, creating an additional barrier; this highway later became federal Interstate 579.